risanto/lecture-notes/README.md

 # lecture-notes

-Notes of the previous lectures taught in Hacktiv8.
+Notes of the previous lectures taught in Phase 0 Hacktiv8.

 **Week 1**